vulekhanh/dotfiles/README.md

 # Dotfiles
 I added some configurations, including new theme, layouts, and keybinds to boost up productivity.
-You can navigate to the original documentation from the links below to understand and decide what you are going to do with you system.
+You can navigate to the original documentation from the links below to understand and decide what you are going to do with your system.

 ## Configurations
 - [Git](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration)